Statistical testing of random number generators and their improvement using randomness extraction: A Variety of Post-Processing Methods

-We used the $\mathsf{H}$1-1 Quantinuum ion-trap quantum computer \cite{h1-1} as our device to obtain, from its output, a weakly random bit string size of $3.6 \times 10 ^ 6$ bits\footnote{This means, because of using the \Circulant extractor, the input length of the initial RNG block to the two-source extraction is also $3.6 \times 10^6$ bits.} with min-entropy rate $\alpha_{\mathsf{Q}} \geq 0.518$, certified in the semi-device-independent manner described above.
-The \Circulant extractor requires $\alpha_{\mathsf{Q}} + \alpha_{\mathsf{RNG}} > 1$ to give non-vanishing output, implying that the rate of an initial RNG must satisfy $\alpha_{\mathsf{RNG}} > 0.482$ to allow for physical extraction with our implementation\footnote{This minimum requirement is particularly interesting, since, even if one has access to two identical (and independent) copies of an initial RNG with $\alpha_{\mathsf{RNG}} = 0.482 + \delta$ for $\delta \in (0, 0.18)$, one would be unable to extract from the two (step 3) with today's implemented extractors.
-Note that this is not a fundamental limitation, as other two-source extractors allow for one of the strings to have logarithmic min-entropy rate only.
-However, up to our knowledge no such extractor has been implemented, let alone efficiently, since $0.482 + 0.482 < 1$, making the results of this section more interesting}\@.
-The advantage of using a quantum device, and therefore level 4, is two-fold: a) one gets a rigorous, semi-device-independent, lower bound on a second bit string's min-entropy and, b) the min-entropy rate of the quantum device is above $0.5$, allowing the extraction from a weak initial output with rate $0.5$ using the \Circulant extractor.
-Note that the min-entropy of the LSFR was too low to perform physical extraction (its min-entropy rate is below $0.482$, see \Cref{table:min-ent-est})\@.\\
+We used the $\mathsf{H}$1-1 Quantinuum ion-trap quantum computer~\cite{h1-1} as our device to obtain, from~its output, a~weakly random bit string size of $3.6 \times 10 ^ 6$ bits ({{this means that}, due to using the \Circulant extractor, the~input length of the initial RNG block to the two-source extraction is also $3.6 \times 10^6$ bits}) with min-entropy rate $\alpha_{\mathsf{Q}} \geq 0.518$, certified in the semi-device-independent manner described above.
+The \Circulant extractor requires $\alpha_{\mathsf{Q}} + \alpha_{\mathsf{RNG}} > 1$ to give a non-vanishing output, implying that the rate of an initial RNG must satisfy $\alpha_{\mathsf{RNG}} > 0.482$ to allow for physical extraction with our implementation. ({{This minimum} requirement is particularly interesting, since, even if one has access to two identical (and independent) copies of an initial RNG with $\alpha_{\mathsf{RNG}} = 0.482 + \delta$ for $\delta \in (0, 0.18)$, one would be unable to extract from the two (step 3) with today's implemented extractors.
+Note that this is not a fundamental limitation, as~other two-source extractors allow for one of the strings to have a logarithmic min-entropy rate only.
+However, ~to our knowledge no such extractor has been implemented, let alone efficiently}\@).
+The~advantage of using a quantum device, and~therefore level 4, is two-fold: (a) one obtains a rigorous, semi-device-independent lower bound on a second bit string's min-entropy and (b) the min-entropy rate of the quantum device is above $0.5$, allowing extraction from a weak initial output with rate $0.5$ using the \Circulant extractor.
+Note that the min-entropy of the LSFR was too low to perform physical extraction (its min-entropy rate was below $0.482$; see Table~\ref{table:min-ent-est})\@.